-In addition to giving effect to the Acquisitions, the unaudited pro forma condensed consolidated financial information is presented after giving effect to the IPO Transactions.
-We estimate that the net proceeds to us from the sale of the shares of our common stock offered by us will be approximately \$444.9 million, based upon an assumed initial public offering price of \$12.50 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us before considering offering expenses paid prior to January 2, 2021 of \$2.1 million.
-The exercise of the underwriters' overallotment option is not reflected in these pro forma financial statements.
+In addition to giving effect to the Acquisitions, the unaudited pro forma financial information is presented after giving effect to the IPO Transactions.
+We estimate that the net proceeds to us from the sale of the shares of our common stock offered by us will be approximately million, based upon an assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters' overallotment option to purchase additional shares in this offering is exercised in full, we estimate that our net proceeds from this offering will be approximately \$ million, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+The overallotment is not reflected in these pro forma financial statements.